Attorney Alexandria "Ally" Crouthamel Is A

-Child support is a critical part of any divorce involving children.
-Both parents have a legal obligation to financially support their child, and this responsibility is typically formalized through a court order.
-Supporting your child’s financial needs is not just about following the law – it’s about securing their future.
+Child support is a critical component of any divorce involving children.
+Both parents have a legal obligation to support their child financially, and this responsibility is typically formalized through a court order.
+Supporting your child’s financial needs is not just about complying with the law – it’s about securing their future.

-In Pennsylvania, child support is calculated based on several factors to fairly distribute the financial responsibility.
+In Pennsylvania, child support is calculated based on several factors to distribute the financial responsibility fairly.
 These elements include:

 By carefully weighing these factors, the court aims to establish a comprehensive support order that sustains the child’s well-being and adapts to their ongoing needs as they grow.